| |

 Pin

-Step 5: Take the twine and measure out about 12 inches.
-Then fold and double, then double again until you have four strains that are about 12 inches long.
+Step 5: Measure the twine and measure out about 12 inches.
+Then fold and double, then double again, until you have four strands about 12 inches long.
 Cut the rest of the twine off.
 Then tie those pieces together at the end with the two end pieces.

 knotting string around bamboo sticksPin

 Step 6: Tuck the twine under the wrapped twine on the bundle.
-Pull it through so you have twine coming out both ends.
+Pull it through so twine comes out both ends.
 Then loop it back around and pull it through itself to form a way to hang the bee house.

 bee habitat hanging from treePin